 This page contains information about the Takata recall, particularly Alpha type Takata airbags, and the issue of potentially disabled passenger airbags.

-Under the compulsory recall, owners of affected vehicles are being contacted by the vehicle supplier to arrange replacement.
+Under the compulsory recall, owners of affected vehicles are being contacted by the vehicle manufacturer to arrange replacement.

 You are strongly advised to respond promptly to the recall notification.
-If your car is under active recall, contact the supplier as soon as possible and make an appointment to get the airbags replaced.
+If your car is under active recall, contact the manufacturer as soon as possible and make an appointment to get the airbags replaced.

 For more information about Alpha type airbags see our updated question and answers.